nazuzunana/dobrocinne-aukce/README.md

 ### Credits

-The bestest mentor Jindřich Máca who contributed to our little knowledge of backend immensely and helped us run Firebase/Firestore smoothly.
+The bestest mentor Jindřich Máca who immensely contributed to our little knowledge of backend  and helped us run Firebase/Firestore smoothly.

-Images used in the project were taken by 📷 Jiří Červín.
+Images used in the project were taken by 📷 Jiří Červín: www.jiricervin.cz